 Continuing negative trends of slow population and employment growth are mitigated by the low inventory of retail space.
-Vacancy levels and rental rate growth trends remain under pressure.
+Vacancy levels and rental rate growth trends remain under pressure, but have stabilized in recent quarters.

 APARTMENT

 Employment and population growth trends remain unfavorable.
 In the short term, occupancy levels remain relatively high, and rental rates have plummeted.